mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Pomri, I have an urgent message for Melna."

-"Jesse?
+"Jathi?
 By Ara, don't you ever sleep?
 It's the middle of first nap."

 "What we've found at the observatory was too important to nap on."